SiHeTh/COERbuoy/examples/custom_controller/readme_MomentBasedController.txt

 Basic moment domain controller

-This is a basic moment based controller for the COERbuoy platform, see [1].
+This is a self-parametrising, one degree-of-freedom, linear receeding-horizon moment based controller for the COERbuoy platform with stroke limit, see [1].
-Due to license reason (COERbuoy is licensed under BSD-3 clause license, and can not include libraries under the GPL license), the CVXOPT library has to be installed seperatly (pip install cvxopt) and uncommented in line 20.

 To use it in COERbuoy there are several option: